-Obtaining AAPA Category 1 CME credit adds value and improves marketability of any continuing medical education (CME) activity.
+AAPA is the only accreditor for the AAPA Category 1 CME system.
+Obtaining AAPA Category 1 CME (Continuing Medical Education) credit adds value and improves marketability of any CME activity.

-- You’ll reach a wider audience of PAs and NPs.
+- Reach a wide audience of PAs and NPs

-- Your credibility is enhanced by meeting AAPA criteria.
+- Enhance your credibility by meeting AAPA criteria

-- You have the option to post the activity on AAPA’s CME calendar to further extend your reach.
-(Fees may apply.)
+- Extend your reach by posting your activity on AAPA’s CME calendar (Fees may apply.)

-- It’s appropriate and relevant to your scope of practice.
+- It’s appropriate and relevant to their scope of practice.

 - It will count toward requirements for national certification and state licensure.